project-error/projecterror.dev/docs/npwd/framework/qb-core.md

     "phoneNumberColumn": "phone_number"
   },
 ```
+2. Run the `patch.sql` on your database.
+This will add the `phone_number` column to the `players` table.
+3. Verify your resource start order in your `server.cfg` resembles the example found within the [installation](../start/installation#example-final-config) page.

+### Configuration
+By default, only the `phone` item in your inventory will allow you to open the phone.
+You can add/remove phone items in the `config.lua` in `qb-npwd`.

 ### Final Notes
-Be sure your `server.cfg` resembled the example found within the [installation](../start/installation#example-final-config) page.
  As a reminder, `qb-npwd` will not support any non official versions of [QB-Core](https://github.com/qbcore-framework/qb-core).